 Unlike most horse races in Australia The All Star Mile follows a completely unique set of rules for qualifying and where the race is run each year.

-The most recent edition of the race was run at Caulfield Racecourse in 2020 and in 2021 will be run at Moonee Valley Racecourse.
-The All Star Mile is always run in Victoria.
+The most recent edition of the race was run at Moonee Valley Racecourse in 2021 and will also run again at Moonee Valley Racecourse in 2022 The All Star Mile is always run in Victoria.

 As mentioned above The All Star Mile is a unique race to Australia where the public gets to choose their runners for the race.